theowenyoung/archive-actionsflow/README.md

    For more information about the Actionsflow workflow file, see the [Actionsflow workflow reference](https://actionsflow.github.io/docs/workflow/).

-   You can explore [Triggers List](https://actionsflow.github.io/docs/triggers/) or [Workflows by Use Case](https://actionsflow.github.io/docs/explore/) to get more inspired.
+   You can explore [Triggers List](https://actionsflow.github.io/docs/triggers/) or [Awesome Actionsflow Workflows](https://github.com/actionsflow/awesome-actionsflow) to get more inspired.

 1. **commit and push your updates to Github**